BoYuan07/MetaDICT/README.md

-## Demo
+## Demo:

 A demo dataset is included in the package.
 The tutorial can be found in the vignette:

 ```
 vignette("MetaDICT")
 ```
-The approximated running time of MetaDICT on the demo dataset is 65 seconds.
+The estimated running time of MetaDICT on the demo dataset is approximately 65 seconds.

 # Reference